AMfeta99/Face-img-video-based-drowsiness-recognition/README.md

 This repository is dedicated to “AUTOMOTIVE” Project.
 This was a collaboration with Visual Computing and Machine Intelligence (VCMI) Research Group of | INESC Technology and Science | Porto.
 The project was further develop and used/tested on Bosch´s system.

 ## Goal
-Development of robust Drowsiness detector system to detect driver fatigue.
+Development of robust real-time Drowsiness detector system to detect driver fatigue:
+ - Explore impact of facial dynamic fusion information (landmarks and eyes/mouth images)
+ - Compare the use of DBN with traditional ML classifier (SVM, KNN, DecisionTree)

 ## Approach
 Development ML\DL models for detecting drowsiness recognition based on facial image/video.

 ## Scripts/Files
--
--
+- pp_presentation (pdf/slides that summarize the intership results and were used to support the oral presentation)
+- python_notebook (python implementation: preprocessing, frames visualization, Training loop and testing)